petabi/reproduce/README.md

       If no 'o' option is given, output is kafka
   -p: queue period time. how much time keep queued data. (default: 3)
   -q: queue size. how many bytes send once to kafka. (default: 900000)
+  -r: record [prefix of offset file]
+      using this option will start the conversion after the previous conversion.
+The offset file name is managed by [input file]_[prefix].
+      Except when the input is a NIC.
   -s: skip count
   -t: kafka topic (default: pcap)
 ```